Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

         Click this menu entry to take over automatically cash payments registered in the cash book.
 The *Cash book takeover* window is displayed, see [Cash book takeover](#cash-book-takeover).

     - *Bank data takeover*
         Click this menu entry to take over automatically bank transactions registered in the *Payment processing* module.
+This option is only displayed if the *Payment processing* is installed.
 The *Bank data synchronizing* window is displayed, see [Bank data takeover](#bank-data-takeover).

     - ![Lock](../../Assets/Icons/Lock02.png "[Lock]") *Process*
         Click this menu entry to process several postings simultaneously.
 The *Process postings* window is displayed, see [Process](#process).